S3 method for class 'mlm'

 col

-color for points; the default is the first entry in the current color palette (see palette and par.
+color for points.
+Can be a vector of length equal to the number of rows in x.
+The default is the first entry in the current color palette (see palette and par.

 cex